Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Signal Detection

 In light of the proven effectiveness of machine learning on simulated \ac{LIGO} datasets, the subsequent logical step was its application to genuine observational data.
 This transition presented inherent complexities, primarily attributed to the non-Gaussian and non-stationary nature of the noise, which elevated false alarm rates.
 Addressing these challenges, \citet{wang_gravitational_2020} integrated a matched filtering sensing layer prior to the \ac{CNN}, showcasing its performance on O1 data.
 Building upon foundational research \cite{wei_gravitational_2020-2,wei_deep_2021-5}, \citet{huerta_accelerated_2021} employed a hardware-accelerated WaveNet to probe for \ac{GW} signals within a month-long span of \ac{LIGO} data.
-Concurrently, \citet{ren_intelligent_2022} proposes WaveFormer, a deep learning-based data quality enhancement method for real observational gravitational wave processing, achieving state-of-the-art noise suppression performance, which paves a solid foundation for future strides in \ac{GW} data processing and search.
-With these progressive strides, \ac{DL}-centric pipelines \cite{skliris_real-time_2021,skliris_machine_2021} have been meticulously honed and stand ready for deployment in the forthcoming \ac{LIGO} O4 data analysis.
+Concurrently, \citet{wang_waveformer_2024} proposes WaveFormer, a deep learning-based data quality enhancement method for real observational gravitational wave processing, achieving state-of-the-art noise suppression performance, which paves a solid foundation for future strides in \ac{GW} data processing and search \cite{skliris_real-time_2021,skliris_machine_2021}.
 See \Cref{tab:detection_real} for a detailed performance comparison of \ac{FAR}.

-As the \ac{GW} community approaches a transformative phase, the imminent deployment of space-based and third-generation ground-based detectors heralds a new observational epoch.
+As the \ac{GW} community approaches a transformative phase, the ongoing development of space-based and third-generation ground-based detectors heralds a new observational epoch.
 These advanced instruments, set to provide unparalleled observational capabilities, also bring forth intricate data analysis challenges, particularly due to overlapping \ac{GW} signals \cite{speri_roadmap_2022}.
-Recent endeavors on \ac{LISA} and \ac{ET} mock data have shown promising results \cite{ruan_rapid_2023-2,zhao_space-based_2023,alhassan_detection_2023}.
+Recent endeavors on \ac{LISA} \cite{amaro-seoane_laser_2017} and \ac{ET} \cite{maggiore_science_2020} mock data have shown promising results \cite{ruan_rapid_2023-2,zhao_space-based_2023,alhassan_detection_2023}.
 The ongoing advancement and incorporation of machine learning techniques remain crucial for effectively addressing these challenges in the forthcoming era.